St. Gertrude's Convent and Chapel

-The Monastery of Saint Gertrude is a Benedictine nunnery near Cottonwood, Idaho County, Idaho.
-Founded by three Benedictine nuns from St. Andrew's Abbey, Sarnen, Switzerland who immigrated in 1882, it was designated the motherhouse for the community in 1909.
+The Monastery of Saint Gertrude is an American monastery of Benedictine nuns near Cottonwood, Idaho.
+Founded by three nuns from St. Andrew's Abbey, Sarnen, Switzerland, who immigrated to the United States in 1882, it was designated the motherhouse for the community in 1909.
 Its main building and chapel were listed on the National Register of Historic Places as St. Gertrude's Convent and Chapel in 1979.

 History

-The community traces its history to Mother Johanna Zumsteinn and Sisters Magdalene Suter and Rosalia Ruebli, who left Sarnen on September 26, 1882, eventually reaching Gervais, Oregon.
+The community traces its history to Mother Johanna Zumstein and Sisters Magdalene Suter and Rosalia Ruebli, who left Sarnen on September 26, 1882, eventually reaching Gervais, Oregon.
 They established convents and schools in Uniontown and Colton, Washington, and staffed schools in Cottonwood and Genesee, Idaho, as well as conducting other missions in eastern Washington state and northern Idaho.
-In 1909, John Uhlenkott, whose two daughters had both joined the convent, invited the sisters to relocate to Cottonwood and start a school, donating 10 acres for the purpose on a promontory overlooking the town.
+In 1909, John Uhlenkott, whose two daughters, Sisters Augustine and Scholastica, had both joined the convent, invited the sisters to relocate to Cottonwood and start a school, donating 100 acres for the purpose on a promontory overlooking the town.

 Jakob Engelbert Gier of Mt.
 Angel, Oregon was commissioned to design the chapel and convent building.
 A German immigrant, Gier had designed St. Mary's Church in Mount Angel, and may have become known to the nuns during their time in Oregon.
 Construction began in 1919 and was completed in 1924.
 Given the labor shortage in the area following World War I, some of the resident nuns helped quarry and transport the stone to the building site.

 The community continued to operate schools throughout Idaho over the next half-century, including St. Gertrude's Academy in Cottonwood, which closed in 1970.

 The former campus is now home to Prairie Junior/Senior High School.
 The community celebrated its centennial in 2009.